rejunity/z80-open-silicon/README.md

 It is a time for open-source and hardware preservation community to step in with a Free and Open Source Silicon (FOSS) replacement for Zilog Z80.

+**GOAL: To develop a drop-in Z80 replacement in 8-bit home computers such as [ZX Spectrum](https://www.spectrumforeveryone.co.uk/technical/zx-spectrum-pcb-schematics-layout/).**

 The **first** fabrication of **FOSS Z80** is scheduled for **June of 2024**!

 # Zilog Z80 modern free and open source silicon clone